 Richard M., a former chancellor of Western, tended to quietly support the University's administration.
 "I didn't want to see the University get into a contentious situation like that, but I didn't play a major role."
 His son, though, ultimately went all in.
 He had been a member of Western's Board of Governors but left after one term.
 "I didn't enjoy it at all," he said.
-"It seemed extremely bureaucratic to me and I would never join a university board again.
-There are too many issues that are boring and not intellectually stimulating and I never got into the faculty relationships that dad did.
-I was doing it because I became convinced, as did many others, there was a potential benefit to Ivey to be more independent from the University.

-"Larry Tapp was a big man with big ideas and an aggressive businessman and he certainly rubbed (University President) Paul Davenport raw any number of times.
-I was more on Larry's side, dad was more on Paul's side."
+"I was siding with Ivey because I became convinced, as did many others, there was a potential benefit to Ivey to be more independent from the University."
+He adds, "Larry Tapp was a big man with big ideas and an aggressive businessman, and he certainly rubbed (University President) Paul Davenport raw any number of times.
+I was more on Larry's side, Dad was more on Paul's side."

 And then there is the matter of the rankings, which Richard W. feels don't begin to grasp the experience of being a student at Ivey.

-"It is rare I talk to a parent or student who has gone to the School who doesn't just rave about it," he said.
+"It is rare that I talk to a parent or student who has gone to the School who doesn't just rave about it," he said.
 "It's the best experience that kid has ever had, and it's the best experience I've ever had.
 I just loved it.
-Everybody loves it - and they don't say that at Rotman (University of Toronto's School of Management) and they don't say that at Queen's.
+Everybody loves it - and they don't say that at Rotman (University of Toronto's School of Management), and they don't say that at Queen's.
 I just intuitively know it's the best business school in the country.
 It's in great part because of the case approach and therefore the teaching.
-You go into any class there and you have to be totally on your toes because you could be asked to comment on the case at any point and because while you had a 94 percent average and were the smartest kid in your high school, every one of the other 60 kids in your HBA class is just as smart as you are - and that's a life-changing experience, right?"
+You go into any class there and you have to be totally on your toes because you could be asked to comment on the case at any point and because, while you had a 94 per cent average and were the smartest kid in your high school, every one of the other 60 kids in your HBA class is just as smart as you are - and that's a life-changing experience, right?"

-The problem, as he sees it, is there are too many rankings today, more than 10 major ones.
-Because each one requires so much staff time to tabulate all the information requested Ivey only responds to a few of them.
-"So what happens when someone publishes the most sustainable or socially responsible list and some university wins it every year in Canada and it's in every newspaper in the country and the fact we didn't participate in the survey doesn't get into any of the stories," Richard W. said.
+The problem, as he saw it, was that there are too many rankings today, more than 10 major ones.
+Because each one requires so much staff time to tabulate all the information requested, Ivey only responds to a few of them.
+"So, what happens when someone publishes the most sustainable or socially responsible list and some university wins it every year in Canada and it's in every newspaper in the country and the fact that we didn't participate in the survey doesn't get into any of the stories," Richard W. said.
 "That area is a frustrating part of the business school world."

-Richard W. tells a very amusing story about that time back in 1995 when Canadian billionaire businessman Seymour Schulich tried to replace them.

-"Seymour was just beginning his 20-year philanthropic run which was driven by a genuine sense of responsibility.
-In those days business schools were the only institutions that were named, mostly in the U.S. I don't think there were any named in Canada.
-And supposedly he wanted the best business school in the country so he quietly approached the president of the University and said he'd like to name the business school."
+Richard W. tells a story about that time back in 1995 when Canadian billionaire businessman Seymour Schulich tried to name Western's business school.
+"Seymour was just beginning his University philanthropic run, which was driven by a genuine sense of responsibility.
+In those days, business schools were the only faculties that were named, and that was mostly in the U.S. I don't think there were any named in Canada.
+And supposedly he wanted the best business school in the country, so he quietly approached the president of the University and said he'd like to name the business school."

 And there was an opening.
-At the time, the formal name was the School of Business Administration at The University of Western Ontario and the faculty taught in the Richard Ivey School of Business Administration Building.
+At the time, the formal name was the School of Business Administration at The University of Western Ontario and the faculty taught in the

+Richard Ivey School of Business Administration Building.